larsonjj/generator-yeogurt/README.md

 - `gulp serve --production` for previewing a production version of your site/app.
 - `gulp` for testing and building a development version of your site.
 - `gulp --production` same as `gulp` but builds a production version of your site.
-- `gulp test` for linting your scripts running unit tests.
+- `gulp test` for linting your scripts and running unit tests.

 You can learn more about what tasks are available in the [gulp tasks](#gulp-workflow) section.